edinakurdi/practicing-basics/README.md

 # practicing-basics
-here i am practicing basics such as HTML, CSS, and potentiallt also JS
+here I am practicing basics such as HTML, CSS, and potentiallt also JS In particular I will be practicing CSS grid, and flexbox.